lukaswski/lukaswski/README.md

 Every day I solve problems, detecting hidden electric bugs and fixing them.
 I am fan of new technologies and startup environments.
-I have been studying programming for several months to become a front end developer.
+I have been studying front end technologies and few more, over one and half years to become a great front end developer.